EoghannIrving/echo_journal/README.md

 ## About the Development

 Echo Journal was created using an AI-assisted development workflow guided by human design and review.
-This process allowed for rapid prototyping, iterative feature testing, and fast refinement while maintaining control over architecture, security, and usability.
+This process allowed me as a single developer to do rapid prototyping, iterative feature testing, and fast refinement while maintaining control over architecture, security, and usability.

-Every feature in this Alpha is been reviewed, tested, and integrated with a focus on privacy, accessibility, and low-friction journaling.
+Every feature in this Alpha is being reviewed, tested, and integrated with a focus on privacy, accessibility, and low-friction journaling.

-Human contributors are encouraged and welcome — your insight, creativity, and lived experience can help shape Echo Journal’s future.
+Human contributors are encouraged and welcome.
+Your insight, creativity, and lived experience can help shape Echo Journal’s future.

 ## License